When you are looking for fashion designers in Uganda, it is important to check out all of their designs and samples.

-Ugandans have a love for fashion and designs.
+Ugandans have a love for fashion and design.
 Their love for fashionable clothes has made them a sought after destination for fashion designers.
 The country has several fashion designers and fashion houses that showcase their latest designs.

 Here are some of these ten fashion designers in Uganda to watch in 2021.

 This designer is the favorite fashion stylist for every Kampala celebrity.
 He is the owner and proprietor of the Kai’s Divo collections.

 His designs are inspired by the glitz and glamour of Hollywood.
 He offers customised designs for both Men and Women.

 This designer seeks to bring out the inner style and beauty of her clients.
 She is the founder and CEO of the luxury fashion brand, Beryl Qouture.

 Her label Beryl Qouture which started as a bridal house has a vast line of fashion products that offer trendy designs for both men and women.